-Remie Calalang - Assistant Superintendent (541) 689-3280 remie.calalang@bethel.k12.or.us
+Remie Calalang Assistant Superintendent (541) 689-3280 remie.calalang@bethel.k12.or.us

-These individual(s) are responsible for accepting and managing complaints The Equity Director is also designated as the Title IX Coordinator.
+This individual is responsible for accepting and managing complaints of sexual harassment.
+Persons wishing to report should contact them using the above information.
+This person is also designated as the Title IX Coordinator.
 See GBN/JBA-AR(1) - Sexual Harassment Complaint Procedure.